Wednesday, April 22, 2009

 (GAL.
 3: 10) ...“Cursed is everyone who does not continue in all things which are written in the book of the law, to do them.”

-You know and will admit that you often break the law.
+Three percent is not all things!
+You know and will admit to yourself that you often break the law.
+I did!
+I broke it all the time!
+I tried and I tried, and I begged and pleaded for forgiveness, and I promised my heart out that I would do better next time.
+Yet I failed.
+So did everyone else.
 But you expect Christ to make up for that fact.
 Notice how the uncircumcised (the one without the written code) can fulfill "the righteous requirements of the law".
-How?
-What fulfills that?
-Love!
-(ROM.
-13: 8, 10; GAL.
-5: 14) Love fulfills the righteous requirements of the law.
-Not the Sabbath.
-Not the 10 Commandments.
-But love.

 (ROM.
 2: 29) but he is a Jew who is one inwardly; and circumcision is that of the heart, in the Spirit, not in the letter...

-We have determined legalists will readily admit that they have not kept the law.
-Armstrong taught certain select parts, yet mankind cannot help but fail.
+You don't keep the law, even though you try, and you know you don't.
+Neither did I. Armstrong taught certain select parts of the law, 3%, yet mankind cannot help but fail.
 No one has succeeded (but Christ), and no one can.
-In that, we see that it is the hopeless attempt that counts -- but not an attempt at the whole thing, only the select parts that are recognized.
+In that, we see that it is the hopeless attempt that counts.

 So, let me get this straight...
-We both have faith in Jesus Christ, I'm condemned if I don't keep the law, but no one can keep the law anyhow so you're condemned too even if you try to keep the law, but it's OK for you because there's no penalty at failing to keep that select portion of the law?
-So, both have faith, both fail, but in order for it not to matter you have to at least try to do something no one can possibly do?
-So the hopeless attempt at keeping the law counts as righteousness?
+We both have faith in Jesus Christ.
+I'm condemned if I don't attempt and fail to keep the law.
+But no one can keep the law, so you're condemned too.
+Even if you try to keep the law, you're condemned same as me.
+But it's OK for you because there's no penalty at failing so long as you're trying?
+So, we both have faith, we both fail, but in order for it not to matter we have to at least try to do something no one can possibly do?
+That is the same as saying the hopeless attempt at keeping the law counts as righteousness.

 That's not what God says: